wahengchang/gcloud-storage-api/README.md

 ```

 #### Upload local file
-- **googleAPI.formParsing** is a fomidable function parsing local file which is multipart
+- **googleAPI.formParsing** is a fomidable function which parsing local file with POST is multipart
-- **googleAPI.uploadLocalFile(BUCKET_NAME, fileName, fileLocalPath)** is a function that does local file uploading and respose a promise.
+- **googleAPI.uploadLocalFile(BUCKET_NAME, fileName, fileLocalPath)** is a function that does local file uploading, respose the public link and resolve a promise.
 ```js
 ## Usage
 app.post('/upload', googleAPI.formParsing, function(req, res, next) {